QuTech-Delft/qx-simulator/README.md

 At the moment, QX simulator only supports cQASM v3.0 programs (see [cQASM-spec](https://qutech-delft.github.io/cQASM-spec/latest/) for the language specification).

-It performs simulation of an input program received via a file or a string.
+It performs simulations of input programs received via file or string.
 It produces one of the following results:

 - A simulation result: a quantum state and, optionally, a list of measurements.